Giorgio Strano

 ~/dev

-Still a work in progress, Tripod will be a small and portable deep learning model to sharpen and correct the focus of real-world photographs.
+Tripod is a small and portable, fully-convolutional deep learning model to sharpen and correct the focus of real-world photographs.

 A physically based volumetric path tracer written in Julia from scratch with my friend and colleague Antonio Gargiulo.
 It is inspired from Yocto/GL, the rendering engine developed by our professor, Fabio Pellacini.
 It renders complex 3D scenes accurately, with almost negligible slowdown compared to a fairly optimized equivalently capable C++ implementation.